LSEG-API-Samples/Example.REDI.CSharp.Examples/SingleOptionsTrade/README.md

 object objStrikeCount = null;
 objOrder.GetStrikesCount(ref objStrikeCount);
 ```
-Then, it calls **GetStrikeAt** for each index to get the options strike price from the strike price list.
+Then, it calls **GetStrikeAt** for each index to get the options' strike price from the strike price list.
 ```csharp
 for (int i = 0; i < (int)objStrikeCount; i++)
 {